spiro-redhat/gitops/apps/hashicorp-vault/first-steps.md

     ttl=24h
 ```

+In step 3(1) we gave the resource a name.
+We will now use this name to extract the JWT for the `ServiceAccount`.
 To set up the auth method in Vault using the service account name that was used when initially installed.
 We need to extract the JWT token from the secret.
-Let's find out the name of the secret it is the mountable secret with the *-token-* name
+Let's find out the name of the secret it is the mountable secret with the vault-token-\* name

 ```
 $ oc describe  sa vault -n hashicorp-vault